artdecocode/typal/documentary/3-API/1-getname.md

 ]
 ```

-Return a name of a property with its default value, and surrounded by square brackets if default is given.
+Returns the name of a property with its default value, and surrounded by square brackets if default is given.
 If type is boolean or number, the default value is not surrounded by "".

 ```js
 /**